hipihapa/hipihapa/README.md

 ### 👨🏾‍💻 About Me

-- 🚀 I build scalable, user-friendly products with Flutter, React, and Node.js
+- 🚀 I build scalable, user-friendly products with Flutter, React, Node.js, and Supabase
 - 🛠 I care about clean architecture, performance, and smooth UX
 - 💡 Passionate about turning complex problems into simple solutions
 - 🌍 I build for a global audience, focusing on real impact